Cruise Packing List: The Definitive Checklist for Any Cruise Vacation

 • Portable Beach Mat < save on beach chair rental

-• Phrase book or an app – many people in regularly visited cruise ports will speak english.
+• Phrase book or an app – many people in regularly visited cruise ports will speak English.
 I suggest saving the space and money and using an app.
 Just make sure it works offline or that you’ll have internet.

 • Highly Recommended: A regular watch.
 By regular I mean, not a smart watch.
 We use this one.
 You don’t have to necessarily wear it if you don’t want to, just set it to ship’s time and throw it in your bag.
 The regular/non-smart watch part is important to me.
 Phones and smart watches have a tendency to automatically adjust based on location.
 I’ve had this happen even when connecting to WiFi, with the phone in airplane mode.
 Of course, you can change your device’s settings so that it doesn’t auto adjust, but having a simple watch with you is the easiest way to know you have the right time.
 See: The Smartest Watch for Your Next Cruise? for more on this subject